Black conservatism

-Black conservatism is a political and social philosophy rooted in communities of African descent that aligns largely with the conservative ideology around the world.
-Black conservatives emphasize traditionalism, patriotism, self-sufficiency, and strong cultural and social conservatism within the context of the black church.
+Black conservatism is a political and social philosophy emphasizing traditionalism, patriotism, self-sufficiency, and strong cultural and social conservatism within the context of the black church.
 In the United States it is often, but not exclusively, associated with the Republican Party.

-During the Reconstruction era, black voters began to align themselves with the Republican party.
-Under Franklin D. Roosevelt's administration, during his first two terms, civil rights legislation was not passed, however, New Deal programs led to the black vote becoming more split.
-In 1960, the Kennedy-Johnson campaign promoted civil rights as a central issue and during their administration, they passed anti-discrimination legislation, gaining the black vote.
-Since then, the Democratic Party has held a majority of the black votes in America, although Pew Research Center polling has found that the percentage of African-Americans who identify as Democratic has declined in recent years, from 75% during Barack Obama's presidency to 67% in 2020.
-However, a 2017 sample size of 10,245 voters concluded that just 8% of African-Americans identify as Republican.

 Overview

-Black conservatism is particularly difficult to define because it will either not be representative of all black conservatives or it will be something that can be said of other conservatives outside of the black community.
 One of the main characteristics of black conservatism is its emphasis on personal responsibility and traditionalism.
 Black conservatives may find common ground with black nationalists through their common belief in black empowerment and the theory that black people have been duped by the welfare state.
 For many black conservatives, the singular objective is to bring social redemption and economic success to the black community.